rdkcentral/Thunder/docs/plugin/interfaces/guidelines.md

 * **Encapsulation**: By hiding implementation details, interfaces ensure that the internal workings of a system or component are not exposed to the outside world.
 This promotes encapsulation, which is a core principle of object-oriented design.
 * **Flexibility and Maintainability**: When interfaces do not expose implementation details, the underlying code can be changed, optimized, or refactored without affecting the code that depends on the interface.
 This makes the system more adaptable and easier to maintain.
 * **Abstraction**: Interfaces should provide a high-level abstraction that defines what operations can be performed without detailing how they are performed.
-This allows developers to focus on the "what" rather than the "how," making the system easier to understand and use.
+This allows users of the interface to focus on the "what" rather than the "how," making the system easier to understand and use.
 * **Reduced Coupling**: If implementation details are hidden, components that depend on the interface are less tightly coupled to specific implementations.
 This helps in reducing dependencies and makes it easier to swap out one implementation for another.
 * **Security**: Hiding implementation details can also enhance security by preventing unauthorized access to sensitive information or potential manipulation of internal processes.
 * **Interchangeability**: When interfaces do not leak implementation details, it becomes easier to interchange different implementations of the same interface.
 This is particularly useful in scenarios where multiple implementations might be needed, such as testing with mock objects or switching between different service providers.
 * **Simpler API**: A clean interface that hides complexity makes the API simpler and more intuitive to use.
-Users of the interface do not need to understand the complexities behind the scenes, leading to a better developer experience.
+Users of the interface do not need to understand the complexities behind the scenes, leading to a better experience for the user of the interface.

 To achieve these benefits, interfaces should be carefully designed to define clear and minimal contracts for interaction, focusing on what needs to be done rather than how it is done.

 Comply to the Single Responsibility Principle (SPR) {#ComplyToSingleResponsibilityPrinciple}
 ---------------------------------------------------

+The single-responsibility principle (SRP) is a computer programming principle that states that "A module should be responsible to one, and only one, actor."
+The term actor refers to a group (consisting of one or more stakeholders or users) that might require a change to the module.
+In other words a module,class,interface should have only one reason to change, gather together the things that change for the same reasons.
+Separate those things that change for different reasons.

-The Single Responsibility Principle (SRP) is a fundamental principle in software development that states that an interface should have only one reason to change, which should also adhere to the idea of having a single, well-defined responsibility.
+SRP is a fundamental principle in software development and also (or perhaps even more strongly) applies to interfaces as well, which should also adhere to the idea of having a single, well-defined responsibility.
 Here are some reasons why interfaces should comply with the Single Responsibility Principle:

 * **Clear and focused functionality**: Interfaces that adhere to the SRP are easier to understand and work with because they have a clear and focused purpose.
 Developers can quickly grasp what the interface is meant to do and how it should be implemented.
 * **Encourages better design**: By adhering to the SRP, interfaces are more likely to be well-designed and follow best practices in software development.
 Separating different responsibilities into distinct interfaces helps to create a more modular and maintainable codebase.
-* **Easier to maintain and extend**: When an interface has a single responsibility, changes to that responsibility are less likely to impact other parts of the codebase.
+* **Easier to maintain and extend**: When an interface has a single responsibility, changes to that responsibility are less likely to impact other parts of the codebase compared to when the interface would have multiple responsibilities, then it would be more likely to touch different parts of the codebase when changed.
 This makes it easier to maintain and extend the code without causing unintended consequences or introducing bugs.
 * **Promotes code reusability**: Interfaces that adhere to the SRP are more likely to be reusable in different contexts.
 Since each interface represents a single responsibility, it can be easily reused in various parts of the codebase without introducing unnecessary complexity.
 * **Improved testability**: Interfaces with a single responsibility are often easier to test because their behavior is well-defined and focused.
 This makes it simpler to write unit tests for classes that implement the interface and ensures that each component of the software can be tested effectively in isolation.
 * **Enhanced flexibility**: Interfaces that follow the SRP are more flexible and adaptable to changes in requirements.
-If a new responsibility needs to be added or an existing one modified, it can be done more easily without affecting other parts of the codebase.
+If a new responsibility needs to be added (so with SRP less likely to influence an existing interface) or an existing one modified, it can be done more easily without affecting other parts of the codebase.

 In conclusion, interfaces that comply with the Single Responsibility Principle are easier to understand, maintain, and extend.
 By keeping interfaces focused on a single responsibility, developers can create more modular, reusable, and robust software systems.